Local Jobs for Michigan’s Graduates Program Receives State and National Recognition for Serving Youth

 FOR IMMEDIATE RELEASE

 Along with the individual awards, the Northwest Michigan Works!
-JMG program received a national 5 of 5 Award for the sixth year in a row.
-Recipients of the JAG 5 of 5 award have met or surpassed all of JAG’s five rigorous performance metrics dedicated to ensuring young people succeed in education and employment.
+JMG program received a national Jobs for America’s Graduates (JAG) 6 of 6 Award for the first time ever for all of its Alternative and Out of School programs.
+Recipients of the JAG 6 of 6 Award have met or surpassed all of JAG’s six rigorous performance metrics dedicated to ensuring young people succeed in education and employment.

 Northwest Michigan Works! is proud to partner with Jobs for Michigan’s Graduates (JMG) in serving the region’s youth.
 JMG is the leading program of Youth Solutions, Inc., a premier youth opportunity organization on a mission to equip young people with the skills to overcome barriers and win in education, employment, and in life.
 The JMG program consists of a comprehensive set of services designed to help young people achieve education and career goals.
 The purpose of this program is to inspire and connect youth to achieve a future beyond imagination.

 Networks Northwest always proves to be a valued resource for our local government planning efforts.
 No organization does a better job of convening partners, promoting collaboration, and reporting on the data than does Networks Northwest